Pi-0r-Tau/EPI-LENS/README.md

 ```

-### Graphs from test run on music performance video
+### Graphs from test run on music performance video, using only a select number of metrics

 ![image](https://github.com/user-attachments/assets/d28a2e03-6688-4b6c-90e9-3cf494bdebc1)